nmcanall/README-Generator/README.md

 ## Contribute

 Please use the provided contact information to gain access to contribute to the repo.
+Updates to this project are shown below:

+* Provide test case data to allow the user to see a sample README.
+* Add error check and handling to verify a user's input makes sense (e.g. valid email, valid GitHub username/project pair, etc.).
+* Add option to provide a screenshot or demonstration link in the "Description" section.

 ## Tests

-To run tests, run the following command: `npm run test`
+This feature is not currently available.

 ## Questions